mchau29/mchau29.github.io/README.md

 ## Work Experience
-**Project Manager, _Intervent Clinical Research Center, FL (current)_**
+**Project Manager, _Intervent Clinical Research Center, FL (2023 - current)_**
-- Used Python programming language to build profit forecasting models for 2 healthcare projects.
+- Used Python programming language to build profit forecasting models for two healthcare projects.
+- Estimate the current states of chronic illnesses in the Miami-Ft Lauderdale area using data query and mining techniques.
 - Supervised the data collection progress and research conducts of 4 clinical trials.

 **Graduate Research Assistant, _Nova Southeastern University, FL (2021 - 2023)_**
 - Used R-programming language to perform statistical analyses & data visualization for two clinical studies.
+- Co-author in two published papers in the field of (1) Behavioral Neuroscience and (2) Exercise & Nutrition journals.
 - Led a team of undergraduate students to conduct the data collection process.

+**Recovery Specialist, _South Florida State Hospital, FL (2018 - 2021)_**
+- Identify behavioral pattern to understand the disease progression in 60 patients with schizophrenia.
+- Detect cognitive anomaly in 40 patients with mood disorders and adjust therapeutic approaches if necessary.

 ## Projects